 This is the perfect sandwich for those long summer days when peaches are at their ripest.
 Ooey, gooey Brie is paired with salty pesto and sweet peaches and sandwiched between two slices of crusty bread for a panini that’s truly unforgettable.

 I’ve been avoiding carbs for a while now.
 Unfortunately, according to my waistline, it hasn’t helped at all.
 So, needless to say, I’ve been missing sandwiches.
 So I gave in and made this delicious grilled peach panini.
 You may be asking, peaches on a panini, really?
-My response, ABSOLUTELY!
+My response is ABSOLUTELY!

 With summer coming to a head, this is the perfect way to enjoy peaches aside from a sweet dessert.
 Plus, this panini is layered with creamy brie, pesto, and a healthy serving of aged balsamic vinaigrette.
 Each element of the panini is very different, but they are very harmonious together.

 Tasty Recipe Video: